Inspired by Methuen Family Battling PH, Legislation Will Improve Services, Awareness

 Doctors told Bencosme he simply had bad asthma but, in reality, his heart was overcompensating his entire life and increasing in size.
 His physicians did not have the education or understanding of pulmonary hypertension (PH) to provide him an early diagnosis.

-High blood pressure in the lungs is called pulmonary hypertension or PH.
+High blood pressure in the lungs is called PH.
 It is a chronic and life-threatening disease that can lead to heart failure if left untreated.
 The condition gets worse over time and can affect people of all ages, races and ethnic backgrounds.
 In the United States, an estimated 500 to 1,000 new cases are diagnosed each year.

 Ultimately, Bencosme experienced an episode of syncope, a moment when oxygen fails to reach the brain at a normal rate.
 He was then taken to a local hospital, later transferred to Brigham and Women’s and there diagnosed with PH.

 Under new legislation, sponsored by State Representative Diana DiZoglio (D-Methuen) and recently signed into law by Governor Charlie Baker, a task force will be created in Massachusetts to improve public awareness about PH and improve health outcomes for those diagnosed with the disease.

 House Bill 4121, An Act establishing a pulmonary hypertension task force creates a task force under the Commonwealth’s Executive Office of Health and Human Services to develop a comprehensive, strategic plan to improve health outcomes for individuals with a diagnosis of PH, including recommendations to advance research, improve the transplantation criteria and process concerning lung and heart-lung transplants for individuals with a diagnosis and improve public awareness and recognition.